What is an Agency Relationship in real estate?

 • Disclosed dual agent – this agent works with the buyer and the seller concerning the same real estate deal.
 These agents have limited fiduciary duties with both clients which mainly focuses on negotiations and confidentiality.
 In general, a contract should be signed by both parties acknowledging dual representation.

-• Designated agent – this type of relationship is synonymous with appointed agency.
+• Designated agent – this type of relationship is synonymous with an appointed agency.
 This is a practice that allows the managing broker to decide upon which licensees in their firm will act as agents for the seller and for the buyer without either licensee being considered a dual agent.
 These agents give their clients full representation and fiduciary duties.
 To use this type of agency, it must be permitted in the state in which you reside.
 State laws vary.

 • Nonagency relationship – this relationship is synonymous with being called a transaction broker and in some cases a facilitator.
-Some states do permit this type of nonagency relationship, however, they do vary dependent upon the state in which the relationship is applicable.
+Some states do permit this type of nonagency relationship, however, they do vary depending upon the state in which the relationship is applicable.
 In general, when this relationship is established, the fiduciary duties are less than complete, but most states do allow this type of relationship to exist although the licensee does owe all of their fiduciary duties to the customer.

 • Agency by ratification – this type of relationship is made by accepting conditions that were created after the fact whether oral or written.
 This probably was created when the seller ratifies what an agent has been doing by accepting the terms.
 We use “probably” because, in general, an agent wants a fee for services and may end up having to go to court to collect from a seller.
 If going to court is necessary, then the courts will decide what type of agency relationship was created if any.
 The term ratification is either expressed or implied and is an approval of a previously authorized unofficial contract by an agent.